ehsanmqn/handwritten-digit-recognition/README.md

 hog_features = np.array(list_hog_fd, 'float64')
 ```

 In line 17 we initialize an empty list list_hog_fd, where we append the HOG features for each sample in the database.
 So, in the for loop in line 18, we calculate the HOG features and append them to the list list_hog_fd.
-Finally, we create an numpy array hog_features containing the HOG features which will be used to train the classifier.
+Finally, we create a NumPy array of hog_features containing the HOG features, which will be used to train the classifier.
 This step will take some time, so be patient while this piece of code finishes.

-To calculate the HOG features, we set the number of cells in each block equal to one and each individual cell is of size 14×14.
+To calculate the HOG features, we set the number of cells in each block equal to one, and each cell is of size 14×14.
 Since our image is of size 28×28, we will have four blocks/cells of size 14×14 each.
-Also, we set the size of orientation vector equal to 9.
+Also, we set the length of the orientation vector equal to 9.
 So our HOG feature vector for each sample will be of size 4×9 = 36.
-We are not interesting in visualizing the HOG feature image, so we will set the visualise parameter to false.
+We are not interested in visualizing the HOG feature image, so we will set the visualize parameter to false.

 ### Step 2:
 Train a multi-class linear SVM with the HOG features of each sample along with the corresponding label, then save generated model into a .pkl file – trainSVM.py